FutuneAI/ai-visibility-framework/model/scoring-principles.md

 ### Dimension 2: Semantic Density of Indexed Content (0–25 points)

-**What it measures:** The semantic density of content accessible to retrieval systems — crawlable, indexed, not access-controlled.
+**What it measures:** The semantic density of content accessible to retrieval systems, crawlable, indexed, and not access-controlled.

 **Why it matters:** RAG retrieval selects content based on semantic distance from the query.
-High-density, specific content lands closer to specific industry queries in embedding space and is retrieved more reliably than generic content.
+High-density, specific content aligns more closely with industry-specific queries in the embedding space and is retrieved more reliably than generic content.

 **Assessment signals:**
-- Core web pages contain specific capability claims, application contexts, verifiable data?
+- Core web pages contain specific capability claims, application contexts, and verifiable data?
 - Brand publishes content with positions, analysis, or domain-specific technical detail?
 - Content free of low-density patterns: generic value statements, passive constructions, absent data, hedged claims?
 - Content structured to be chunk-friendly: clear sections, self-contained paragraphs?